- Leny Eversong — Leny em Foco

 In 1959, Elza Laranjeira’s rendition of A Noite de Meu Bem established herself as one the finest interpreters of Dolores Duran’s songs.
 The same year, she scored her biggest success with her version of Eu Sei Que Vou Te Amar, penned by Antônio Carlos Jobim and Vinícius de Moraes.
 The following year, both songs were included on her first album, A Noite de Meu Bem, arranged and conducted by Henrique Simonetti.

 Her 1961 album Ternura, again arranged and conducted by Henrique Simonetti, included one of the first recordings of the classic Água de Beber by Antônio Carlos Jobim and Vinícius de Moraes.
-(The arrangements of Água de Beber and several other Elza Laranjeira recordings of 1961 and 1962 were used again by Héctor Costita aka Don Júnior on his albums Sambas and Sambas No. 2., but such reutilization will be topic in a later post.)
+(The arrangements of Água de Beber and several other of Elza Laranjeira’s recordings of 1961 and 1962 were reused by Héctor Costita aka Don Júnior on his albums Sambas and Sambas No. 2., but such reutilization will be topic in a later post.)
 The songs Ninguém é de Ninguém by Umberto Silva, Toso Gomes and Luis Mergulhão, and Devaneio by Djalma Ferreira and Luis Antônio, both hits with numerous recordings at that time, gained their lasting popularity considerably supported by Elza Laranjeira’s versions.
 In 1962, the album Elza Laranjeira Canta Sucessos, arranged and conducted by Ruben Perez ‘Pocho’, included noteworthy renditions of Poema das Mãos by Luis Antônio and Ternura Antiga by Ribamar and Dolores Duran.

-Also in 1962, Elza Laranjeira’s single Só Danço Samba b/w Samba do Avião heralded the collaboration with the composer Antônio Carlos Jobim and the poet Vinícius de Moraes, who named her “the most feminine voice of Brazil”, on her final and critically most acclaimed album A Música de Jobim e Vinícius, arranged and conducted by Erlon Chaves, Waldemiro Lemke and Ruben Perez ‘Pocho’.
+Also in 1962, Elza Laranjeira’s single Só Danço Samba b/w Samba do Avião heralded her collaboration with the composer Antônio Carlos Jobim and the poet Vinícius de Moraes, who named her “the most feminine voice of Brazil”, on her final and critically most acclaimed album A Música de Jobim e Vinícius, arranged and conducted by Erlon Chaves, Waldemiro Lemke and Ruben Perez ‘Pocho’.
 She not only contributed to confirm the nascent popularity of the duo with several of their songs recorded for the first time, but she also set standards with her unequalled interpretations of their poetic ballads such as Derradeira Primavera, Sem Você and Por Toda A Minha Vida (Exaltação ao Amor).

-After that achievement Elza Laranjeira untimely retired from music business in 1963 with her participation in the compilation album Um Milhão por uma Canção.
+After that achievement Elza Laranjeira untimely retired from music business in 1963 with her participation on the compilation album Um Milhão por uma Canção.
 In 1975, she temporarily returned to artistic life with several performances in São Paulo before finally retiring from the public eye.

 Playlist Elza Laranjeira: